-Is the company you work for being acquired by, or merging with, another corporation?
+Is your company being acquired by or merging with another?

 Mergers and acquisitions were once famously called “murders and executions”.
 There was a reason for that: the results are not pretty!
 Jobs are lost, lines of reporting are changed, promotion prospects are squashed and redundancies imminent.